kshaffer/courses/mt4-assign.md

 - [Normal order](http://openmusictheory.com/normalOrder.html)
 - [Set class and prime form (1)](http://openmusictheory.com/setClassAndPrimeForm1.html)

+You may find it helpful to have my [annotated score of Webern Op.
+5, Movement 4](materials/WebernOp5No4Annotated.pdf) to reference as you read.

-Finally, write a Twitter essay or a paragraph analysis on one or both of the following questions relating to Webern's Op.
+Finally, write a paragraph analysis on one or both of the following questions relating to Webern's Op.
 5, fourth movement:

 - How does Webern use pitch-class sets to articulate the form of the movement?
 - How does Webern use secondary parameters to articulate the form of the movement?

 Submit your answers [on this form](https://docs.google.com/forms/d/1rrtcPnrv_KExdthnK7Q_xcjFonSwsjUQNv_8KgjB0A4/viewform?usp=send_form).

 The standard for passing both of these analytical questions is that you make an analytical claim and substantiate it with multiple, accurate, non-trivial details.
+(Some details need to go beyond those provided in [the annotated score](materials/WebernOp5No4Annotated.pdf) I provided you.)
 This assignment covers *pitch*, *form*, and *secondary parameters*.

 ## Prep for April 1/2